edd255/log.c/README.md

 #### LOG_USE_COLOR
-If the library is compiled with `-DLOG_USE_COLOR` ANSI color escape codes will be used when printing.
+If the library is compiled with `-DLOGC_USE_COLOR` ANSI color escape codes will be used when printing.